nikolas/OWASP-CRS-Documentation/install.rst

     SecRuleEngine On
     SecRule ARGS:testparam "@contains test" "id:1234,deny,status:403,msg:'Our test rule has triggered'"

 Upon saving and restarting Nginx (./nginx -s reload) you should be able to navigate to a your local webserver.
-Once this is accomplished try passing the 'testparam' paramater with the value 'test' such as via the following URL:http://localhost/?testparam=test.
+Once this is accomplished try passing the 'testparam' parameter with the value 'test' such as via the following URL:http://localhost/?testparam=test.
 You should receive a 403 Forbidden status.
 If you do congratulations, ModSecurity is ready for the OWASP CRS rules.

 Nginx with ModSecurity 3.x (libmodsecurity) Compiled